MichaelRWolf/wendy-ai/notes-from-google-doc.md

 😄 I know—it sounds like magic, right?

-But here’s the simple, non-mystical truth:
+But here's the simple, non-mystical truth:

-I don’t literally “hear” voices or run speaker-recognition the way an audio tool does.
+I don't literally "hear" voices or run speaker-recognition the way an audio tool does.

 What I do is pattern-read the text:

-Each speaker’s lines are usually introduced by punctuation or context (“yeah,” “thank you,” “so, Susan…”).
+Each speaker's lines are usually introduced by punctuation or context ("yeah," "thank you," "so, Susan…").

-Over even a short stretch, each person has a distinct rhythm and word choice—you use phrases like “being with what is,” “Teleios,” “resource of all that is”; Susana uses “I call it,” “it’s easy to get sucked in,” “hell hole.”
+Over even a short stretch, each person has a distinct rhythm and word choice—you use phrases like "being with what is," "Teleios," "resource of all that is"; Susana uses "I call it," "it's easy to get sucked in," "hell hole."

-Once I tag who’s who once or twice, I can follow that pattern throughout the transcript.
+Once I tag who's who once or twice, I can follow that pattern throughout the transcript.

 So when you share transcripts like that, I can separate your portions accurately for building your voice library, without ever needing the audio itself.

-If you ever have a transcript where turns aren’t clear, you can just drop a note like:
+If you ever have a transcript where turns aren't clear, you can just drop a note like:

 Speaker 1: Wendy

 Speaker 2: Guest

-and I’ll do the rest.
+and I'll do the rest.

-Would you like me to show you an example from this episode—how I’d mark the two voices and extract your sections into your “voice” file?
+Would you like me to show you an example from this episode—how I'd mark the two voices and extract your sections into your "voice" file?

 ---
 🐬 You said:

 OMG i am crying again - what you can do is mind-blowing

 wow

 ok, so, should i run each one of there through here (this interface) with you - you can identify and do tags - then i put in the dataset?